-Goemans and Williamson have a large textbook called The Design of Approximation Algorithms.
+Williamson and Shmoys have a large textbook called The Design of Approximation Algorithms.
 One problem is that this field is like a big heap of unrelated techniques, so it’s not like the book will build up some neat theoretical foundation that works for every problem.
 Rather, it’s messy and there are lots of details, but there are definitely diamonds in the rough, such as the problem of (and algorithms for) coloring 3-colorable graphs with “approximately 3″ colors, and the infamous unique games conjecture.

 I wrote a post a while back giving conditions which, if a problem satisfies those conditions, the greedy algorithm will give a constant-factor approximation.
 This is much better than the worst case -approximation we saw in this post.
 Moreover, I also wrote a post about matroids, which is a characterization of problems where the greedy algorithm is actually optimal.

 Set cover is one of the main tools that IBM’s AntiVirus software uses to detect viruses.
 Similarly to the regex golf problem, they find a set of strings that occurs source code in some viruses but not (usually) in good programs.
 Then they look for a small set of strings that covers all the viruses, and their virus scan just has to search binaries for those strings.
 Hopefully the size of your set cover is really small compared to the number of viruses you want to protect against.
 I can’t find a reference that details this, but that is understandable because it is proprietary software.